mmlb/nvimux/README.md

 NVIMUX
 ======

+### Lua port

+This plugin is being ported to lua at [the 'lua' branch](https://github.com/hkupty/nvimux/tree/lua).
+This branch is frozen until porting is complete.
+Feel free to test the lua version and send feedback.

+### About nvimux

 This plugin is a very simple set of keybindings that try to mimic tmux on neovim.

 Currently, there are no customisation and no fancy settings.
 I plan to have those anywhere in the future though.